 If you have any concerns about E-Safety, please speak to your class teacher.
 If your concern involves an alleged cyber-bullying incident, your class teacher will speak with senior members of staff in the school in order to support you and your children.

 The Computing curriculum lead is Mr Burtonshaw.
 The Online Safety lead is Miss Balmforth.
-Other people who will be able to help you are Mrs Lewis (EYFS), Ms Davidson-Sault (Lower School) and Mr Leaning (Upper School) who deal with the pastoral care of pupils in the school.
+Other people who will be able to help you are Mrs Lewis (EYFS leader), Mr Rayner (Year 1/2 leader), Ms Davidson-Sault (Year 3/4 leader) and Mr Thomas (Year 5/6 leader).

 Please find below a list of useful websites you can visit to get advice on keeping children safe online.